Sumiyoshi Shrine (Otaru)

 Sumiyoshi Shrine (Shimonoseki) is located in Shimonoseki, Yamaguchi.
 The full address is: 1-11-1 Ichinomiya Sumiyoshi, Shimonoseki, Yamaguchi 751-0805.

-The enshrined deities are: Sumiyoshi Sanjin (Three Sumiyoshi Deities), onakatsu hime, Empress Jingu (Okinagatarashihime).
+The enshrined deities are: Sumiyoshi Sanjin (Three Sumiyoshi Deities), Onakatsu Hime, Empress Jingu (Okinagatarashihime).